 Social, Political and Scientific Issues in Family Medicine

-The seminar series is intended to be a loosely organized forum where participants can deliberate, discuss and debate a wide variety of social, political and scientific issues that directly or indirectly influence primary care.
+The seminar series is intended to be a loosely organized forum where participants can analyze, sythesize and evaluate presentations on a wide variety of social, political and scientific issues that directly or indirectly influence primary care.
 An example of “social” factors would be: socioeconomic disparity in Ontario or globally.
 An example of “political” factors would be: the health care system in Ontario.
 An example of “scientific” factors would be: controversial areas in the medical literature.
 It is important to note that the seminar series is not intended to cover clinical topics per se unless such a presentation emphasizes the scientific debate around a particular clinical topic.
 An in-depth study of Ian McWhinney and Thomas Freeman’s acclaimed Textbook of Family Medicine is scattered throughout the year.

 For participants to analyze, synthesize and evaluate presentations on a variety of social, political and scientific issues in primary care and in doing so broaden their understanding of the forces that influence one’s ability to provide quality health care in Ontario, Canada and the rest of the world.